hewison-chris/agora-cl-docs/website/docs/install/install-with-docker.md

 :::danger Exercise caution

-The Ethereum launchpad URL is `https://agora-staking.bosagora.org` and the only, official validator deposit contract is [0x00000000219ab540356cbb839cbe05303d7705fa](https://etherscan.io/address/0x00000000219ab540356cbb839cbe05303d7705fa).
-Don't send BOA directly to the contract - deposit your stake through Ethereum.org launchpad.
+The Ethereum launchpad URL is `https://agora-staking.bosagora.org` and the only, official validator deposit contract is [0xXXX](https://https://www.boascan.io/0xXXX).
+Don't send BOA directly to the contract - deposit your stake through [Agora staking](https://agora-staking.bosagora.org).

 :::

-Use the [Mainnet Launchpad](https://agora-staking.bosagora.org/summary) to deposit your 40,000 BOA.
-If you want to participate in the **testnet**, use the [Goerli-Prater](https://goerli.launchpad.ethereum.org/en/) or [Ropsten](https://ropsten.launchpad.ethereum.org/summary) launchpads.
+Use the [Mainnet Launchpad](https://agora-staking.bosagora.org) to deposit your 40,000 BOA.
+If you want to participate in the **testnet**, use the [Testnet](https://testnet-agora-staking.bosagora.org).

-Throughout the process, you'll be asked to generate new validator credentials using the [official Ethereum deposit command-line-tool](https://github.com/ethereum/eth2.0-deposit-cli).
+Throughout the process, you'll be asked to generate new validator credentials using the [Agora deposit command-line-tool](https://github.com/zeroone-boa/agora-deposit-cli).
 Make sure you use the `mainnet` option when generating keys with the deposit CLI.
-During the process, you will have generated a `validator_keys` folder under the `eth2.0-deposit-cli` directory.
+During the process, you will have generated a `validator_keys` folder under the `agora-deposit-cli` directory.
 You can import all of your validator keys into Agora-cl from that folder in the next step.

 ### Import keystores

-Copy the path to the `validator_keys` folder under the `eth2.0-deposit-cli` directory you created during the launchpad process and issue the following command:
+Copy the path to the `validator_keys` folder under the `agora-deposit-cli` directory you created during the launchpad process and issue the following command:

 <Tabs
   groupId="os"